 The 2012 Petit Verdot has a lot of life to it.
 It is a robust muscular wine that dominates the palate with both flavor and structure.
 It is pink purple in the glass; it needs time to open – when it does it starts showing a variety of darker fruits as well tobacco and various spices.

-Their Zephyr wine is appropriately named – Zephyr means a gentle breeze – tying into the westerly breeze that often develops here in the afternoons.
+Zephyr is appropriately named – Zephyr means a gentle breeze – tying into the westerly breeze that often develops here in the afternoons.
 This is a Bordeaux styled blend dominated by Cabernet Sauvignon.
 The 2013 (aged 24 months in oak) shows riper yet elegant fruit aromatics – somewhat briary with aromas of blackberry, dark chocolate and Asian spices (even a bit of white pepper).
 Also a subtle dusty component to the bouquet.
 On the palate, it shows flavors of red cherry with a nice balance between structure and acidity.
 Very approachable young.

 A fun wine that is rarely found in the Napa Valley is a late harvest Cabernet Franc.
 Think raspberry jam – the 2013 Pinwheel Cabernet Franc vintage delivers similar aromas as well as flavor.
 It is not heavily viscous but has plenty of sugar to complement its’ rich flavor.
 Dessert wine connoisseurs will definitely want to seek out this very limited production wine.
 They also produce a Pinwheel late harvest Chardonnay.